Kornil/react-better-context/README.md

 # React better context

-React's context is awesome, but a pain on jsx, having a couple of the applied to a component makes more spaghetti than my italian mother.
+React's context is awesome, but a pain on jsx, having a couple of contexts applied to a component makes more spaghetti than my italian mother.

 ### Before